SNAP Eligibility Calculator – Wisconsin

 How much can 1 person receive in FoodShare in Wisconsin?

-Can I still get FoodShare if I am unemployed in Wisconsin?
+Can I still get FoodShare in Wisconsin if I am unemployed?

-Do rent and utilities affect my FoodShare amount in Wisconsin?
+Do rent and utilities affect FoodShare benefits in Wisconsin?

 Do Social Security or SSI count as income for FoodShare in Wisconsin?